 What are the three new Bilt 2.0 cards?

 Bilt has been marketing the exciting release of the Bilt 2.0 cards for a while and the announcement is finally here.
-All three cards are very different from the core Bilt World Elite Mastercard.
-The three cards are the Bilt Blue Card, Bilt Obsidian Card and Bilt Palladium Card—Blue at no annual fee, Obsidian at $95, and Palladium at $495.
+The three new cards are the Bilt Blue Card, Bilt Obsidian Card and Bilt Palladium Card—Blue at no annual fee, Obsidian at $95, and Palladium at $495.
+They're very different from their original counterparts

 While all the cards earn 1x points on rent and mortgage spend, Bilt has also introduced the (confusing) concept of Bilt Cash.